gamemanual0/gm0/source/docs/common-mechanisms/transfers/transfer-types.rst

 .. figure:: images/16461_transferless.png
    :alt: A picture of a direct transfer intake from FTC 16461, where the collection bucket is behind the intake

-   16461 Infinite Turtles direct transfer intake, where the collection bucket is right behind the intake
+   16461 Infinite Turtles Freight Frenzy direct transfer intake, where the collection bucket is right behind the intake

 Flip Up Transfer
 ----------------